 in Drax, the UK’s largest and most polluting power station.

 Drax mainly burns coal from Colombia, where open cast mining is causing

 large-scale human rights abuses, land grabs and water and air pollution,

-but it also burnss 13 millions of tons of wood pellets per year, mainly
+but it also burns 13 millions of tons of wood pellets per year, mainly from

 Drax receives a huge £1.5m per day subsidy from our electricity

 bills intended to finance clean renewable energy despite scientific studies